-Tipranavir/ritonavir (TPV/r) significantly reduces ETR concentrations (AII).22
+Tipranavir/ritonavir (TPV/r) significantly reduces ETR concentrations (AII).

-Nevirapine Initiated in ARV-Naive Women with CD4 Counts >250 cells/mm3 or in ARV-Naive Men with CD4 Counts >400 cells/mm3
+Nevirapine Initiated in ARV-Naive Women with CD4 Counts >250 cells/mm or in ARV-Naive Men with CD4 Counts >400 cells/mm

-Initiating NVP below these CD4 count thresholds increases the risk of symptomatic, and sometimes life-threatening, hepatic events.24-26 Patients with CD4 counts above these thresholds due to ART can safely switch to NVP (BI).27
+Initiating NVP in ART-naive individuals with CD4 counts above these thresholds increases the risk of symptomatic, and sometimes life-threatening, hepatic events.24-26 ART-experienced patients can safely switch to NVP if they have CD4 counts above these thresholds as a result of receiving effective ART (BI).